Teaching Polite Requests : Part Two

 Notes

 The first part of the lesson revises previously known exponents and focuses on the potential need for “face-saving”.
-This type of lesson, where students are simply extending their communicative range, is ideal for what is known as the Test-teach-Test approach.
+This type of lesson, where students are simply extending their communicative range, is ideal for what is known as the Test-Teach-Test approach.
 In this approach students complete a task using any language they can, and this is then followed by a focus on how they might have improved their performance, including by incorporating new language.

 Activity Sequence